 This post/site may contain affiliate links.
 Please read the full affiliate disclosure here.

 Let’s Find the Solution

 Do you feel depleted?
-Are you are feeling that your soul needs nourishment and restoration?
+Are you feeling that your soul needs nourishment and restoration?
 Do you need guidance and support to find solutions?
 If you answered yes, then this invitation is for you.
 Join me as I dive into the Word and discover the biblical principles for self-care.
-Through His word and the sharing of tools and strategies, my mission is to empower you to craft a simple, wholesome and favored life while drawing closer to God through self-care.
+Through His word and the sharing of tools and strategies, my mission is to empower you to craft a simple, wholesome, and favored life while drawing closer to God through self-care.
 Self-care is essential for our soul.
 Who’s with me?

 “Come to me, all you who are weary and burdened and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble at heart, and you will find rest for your souls.
 For my yoke is easy and my burdened light.”Matthew 11:28-30

 According to medical and mental health professionals, self-care can be any activity that we do in order to take care of ourselves.
 Doctors have been encouraging patients to make healthy lifestyle choices to help with stress and chronic conditions for ages.
 Some lifestyle choices are easy to put into place, but others take too much effort and perseverance.
 Unfortunately, diets fail, and gym memberships get dusty because it is easier to default back to old habits than to push through.
 Because of the lack of effort and perseverance, people have turned to other activities to achieve improved health.
 Focus has shifted from physical health to emotional fulfillment.
 As a result, the idea of self-care has become distorted.
 We have allowed cultural trends in self-care to influence how we define self-care.

 What is Cultural Self-Care?